Everything you need to groom your own brows at home | CNN Underscored

 Japonesque Luxe Brow Kit ($14; target.com)

-For basic maintenance, Healy suggests picking up these three items: tweezers, a spoolie and scissors, which are all included in this kit from Target, as well as this one from Amazon.
+For basic maintenance, Healy suggests picking up these three items: tweezers, a spoolie and scissors, which are all included in this kit from Target as well as this one from Amazon.

 Joey Healy Precision Brow Scissor ($28; amazon.com)

-If you’re intimidated by the idea of taking scissors to your brows, Healy advises, “If you are at home, trim the longest hairs, and also do not trim them down to nothing, Snip a little on the tip, and then maybe go back and trim more.
+If you’re intimidated by the idea of taking scissors to your brows, Healy advises, “If you are at home, trim the longest hairs, and also do not trim them down to nothing.
+Snip a little on the tip, and then maybe go back and trim more.
 It is better to keep trimming the same hair multiple times until it is obedient versus trimming too low.
-If you overtrim you can have gaps in your shape and the hairs can even be so short that they stick straight out.”
+If you over-trim you can have gaps in your shape, and the hairs can even be so short that they stick straight out.”

 Billion Dollar Brows Men’s Grooming Kit ($24.99; amazon.com)